CleverCloud/clever-components/docs/adr/adr-0026-introducing-prettier.md

 - It is widely used and maintained.
 - Has integration with IDEs.
 - It enforces code style.
-Beside our internal conventions we didn't have a proper formatter enforcing.
+Other than our internal conventions we didn't have a proper formatter enforcing.

-Note: As we didn't update ESLint yet, see details on the dedicated section below, we added the Prettier ESLint plugin so that ESLint formatting rules doesn't conflict with Prettier.
+Note: As we haven't updated ESLint yet, see details on the dedicated section below, we've added the Prettier ESLint plugin so that ESLint formatting rules doesn't conflict with Prettier.

 ### Why didn't we use ESLint Stylistic?